-In diagnosing gout, Dr. Sorensen will take your personal and family history and examine the affected joint.
+To diagnose gout, the foot and ankle surgeon will ask questions about your personal and family medical history, followed by an examination of the affected joint.
 Laboratory tests and x-rays are sometimes ordered to determine if the inflammation is caused by something other than gout.